darwintreeoflife/darwintreeoflife.data/README.md

 :warning: **Warning: This repository is temporary and will soon be replaced by a dedicated data portal.**

-:warning: **Warning: Data is also only temporarily avilable prior to being deposited in the ENA.
+:warning: **Warning: Data is only available until release to the ENA.
 Publications should only be based on data in the public archives.**

 ## Introduction